UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_06.md

 title: 'module3_06'
 ---

-# Pulling changes from a remote repository
+# PULLing changes from a remote repository

 ---
 ## Pulling changes from the remote GitHub repository to synchronize your local repository